-Shooting mode Face framed by double border Number of faces that can be recognized (auto) mode (face priority) The face closest to the camera Scene auto selector, Portrait, or Night portrait scene mode Other faces framed by single border.
-Up to 12 Smart portrait mode The face closest to the center of the frame Other faces framed by single border.
+Shooting mode Face framed by double border Number of faces that can be recognized (auto) mode (face priority) The face closest to the camera Up to 12 Scene auto selector, Portrait, or Night portrait scene mode Other faces framed by single border.
+Smart portrait mode The face closest to the center of the frameOther faces framed by single border.
 Up to 3